 When people think about traveling in Europe a lot of other countries come to mind – Italy, Spain, France – but I hope this blog post has convinced you to give Croatia a try; once you eat some ćevapi and start exploring you certainly won’t regret it.

 Was this helpful?
 Have feedback for me?
-Let me know in the comments, or shoot me an email at email@example.com.
-All photos in this post were taken either by myself, my family, or Mia and are used with permission.
+Let me know in the comments, or shoot me an email at firstname.lastname@example.org.
+All photos in this post were taken by me unless otherwise specified in the caption.
+Header photo by Mia.